This webpage takes up about 1 megabyte of space on our server.

 Zettabyte has been a benchmark that analysts have targeted as a key connectivity milestone since day one, and it is one of the key metrics in Cisco’s annual Global Web Traffic Report.

-By June 2019, the indexed web was 5.85 billion pages, and that is just the activity that search engines are reaching.
+By August 2022, the indexed web was 1.9 billion websites, and that is just the activity that search engines are reaching.
 Many pages on the internet are not indexed and the unseen depth of the internet is staggering to consider.
 Search Engines are a reliable metric which find billions of results that include websites hosted around the world.
 Countless websites are being created and bringing with them even more content that needs to occupy room somewhere.

 With all this activity going on, exactly how much data are we talking about in the ‘Global Datasphere’?
 This is the total data created, captured or replicated, but not necessarily being stored.